silkfire/Pastel/README.md

 ```
 ![Example 1](https://raw.githubusercontent.com/silkfire/Pastel/master/img/example1.png)

-You can either use a `System.Drawing.Color` object or a hexadecimal string value.
+You can either use a `System.Drawing.Color` object, a `System.ConsoleColor` enum or a hexadecimal string value.
 Both upper and lower case hex codes are supported and the leading number sign (#) is optional.